pgorecki/django-cancan/README.md

 ]
 ```

-Adding the middleware adds `request.ability` instance which you can use
+By adding the middleware you will also get an access to `request.ability` instance which you can use
+to:
-to check for: model permissions, object permissions and model querysets.
+ - check model permissions,
+ - check object permissions,
+ - generate model querysets (i.e. in case of `ListView`s

-4. Check abilities in views:
+4. Check for abilities in views:

 ```python